vess-dev/vess-dev/README.md

 My name is Vess.

-Pronouns: They/them.
+Pronouns: they/them.

 ## ⚡ Currently

  - Blades in the Dark (Weekly Session)
  - Programming for Advent of Code.
- - Writing, reading, and cycling.
+ - Cycling, reading, and writing.

 ## 🔭 History